 To compliment Muller’s work for advocacy organizations such as WildAid and EarthEcho, his photographs are contextualized with essays from Philippe Cousteau Jr. and marine biologist Alison Kock, who discuss exploration and conservation of our oceanic kingdom.
 Culture writer Arty Nelson adds an overview of Muller’s work, while a technical section explains the precise equipment behind these spectacular shots.

-Also available in two Art Editions of 100 copies, each including a signed and numbered print
+Also available as two signed Art Editions of 100 copies each (No. 1–200), both with signed photographic prints.